 When you're just starting out, the best thing you can do is watch as many logo intros as you can.
 You'll learn a lot about what works and what doesn't just by doing this.

-So here's some good videos to start with:
+So here's some good posts to start with:

 Did you make your own logo animation using this tutorial?
 Post your results in the comments below!